VTCSec/vtcsec.org/summit.md

 ## What is it?

 The Summit is a CTF competition put on by the Cyber Security Club at Virginia Tech and a networking opportunity for students interested in security.
 Teams and Students from ourside of the Blacksburg and Roanoke area will be provided with free hotel rooms the night before.
-Indicate this in the Sign Up Form.
+These will be offered to students of universities outside of the New River Valley who sign up before March 4th.

 ## When and where is it?